 The bar is also incredibly low for female pleasure- most women class “good sex” as when it doesn’t hurt!

-To help with painful sex, the first reason we want to point out as to WHY it hurts is because sex is SO often centered around penetration.
+To help with painful sex, the first reason we want to point out as to WHY it hurts is because (in hetero relationships) sex is SO often centered around penetration.

 Penetrative sex can hurt or feel uncomfortable if:

-- it happens before you’re really ready.
-We talk later (in the seduction section) about the importance of achieving “orgasmic unlock” before penetration happens.
+- it happens before you’re really ready (we talk later in the seduction section about the importance of achieving “orgasmic unlock” before penetration happens to aid with this)

 - it is too deep, too fast, or goes on too long